devchat-ai/devchat-vscode/README.md

         └── prompt.txt
 ```

 Besides `sys` and `usr`, `org` is reserved for team-wise conventions.
-Suppose your team requires a specific format for a programming language.
-Your team can maintain a Git repository to store prompts in `org` and every team member can sync `org` with the repository.
+Your team can maintain a Git repository to store prompts in `org` and every team member can locally sync `org` with the repository.
 Those prompts will overwrite `sys` but you can still further customize them for yourself by providing any in `usr`.

+#### Name

-- **Names**: You can include a prompt template by typing a "command" with the corresponding name to the DevChat input.
-The command is input by typing `/` and its name, as shown below for example.
+You can use a prompt template by typing a "command" with the corresponding name in the DevChat input.
+Type `/` and the command name, as shown below for example.

-Prompt templates can be organized in the directory hierarchy.
+The `/`-separated path to the prompt directory in `usr` is corresponding to a `.`-separated command name to incorporate the `prompt.txt` file in the directory.
+For example, `path/to/dir` is represented as `/path.to.dir` for the DevChat input.

+Note that `sys`, `org`, or `usr` need not be included in a command name.
+DevChat will first look up the corresponding path under `usr` and then `org` and `sys` in order.

+## Inheritance

+By default, a command will incorporate the prompt.txt file in the corresponding directory and all the prompt.txt files in the parent and ancestor directories.
 Suppose you want to write a general `code` template with specific requirements for different programming languages.
-The prompts can be organized as the following structure.
+The prompts can be organized in the following structure.

 ```
 workflows